GalvanizeOpenSource/Learn-To-Code-Week-2/README.md

 This line creates a variable called ```userChoice``` to represent the users response.

-Question: Why is this a crap way to get the users input?
+Question 1: Why is this a terrible way to get the users input?
+Question 2: What are some ways you could avoid this problem?

 ###2.Get the computers choice
 ```Math.random()``` returns a random floating point number between 0 and 1